By Mary Luz Mejia | Published: September 2, 2025 | Updated: April 29, 2026

 St. Barth, as this French island is colloquially called, is almost 10 square miles and a mere 12-minute flight from St. Martin.
 With little traditional agriculture on the island and a food culture influenced by France and broader European influences, this island has become a haven for dining.
 It’s home to outposts of Michelin-starred chefs and attracts affluent visitors who appreciate the finer things in life.

-In St. Barth, there's no shortage of choice for fine dining options and toes-in-the-sand, beachside eateries that offer a more low-key vibe.
+In St. Barth, there's no shortage of fine dining options and toes-in-the-sand, beachside eateries that offer a more low-key vibe.
 Here are a few of the best:

 Saint Martin is part of the Leeward Islands in the Caribbean Sea, and is actually two separate countries, the northern French Saint-Martin and the southern Dutch Saint Maarten.
 Christopher Columbus first set his sights on the island during his second voyage in 1493.
-He named it Isla de San Martín after Saint Martin of Tours, as it was the saint's feast day, but he never actually set foot on the island, as it was deemed a low priority by the Spanish government.
-The island was eventually deserted by the Spanish, only to be grabbed by nearby European colonial powers.
-France and Holland.
+He named it Isla de San Martín after Saint Martin of Tours, as it was the saint's feast day, but he never actually set foot on the island, as the Spanish government deemed it a low priority.
+The Spanish eventually deserted the island, leaving it to nearby European colonial powers, France and Holland.
 While the two nations did not initially see eye to eye on splitting the island, they eventually signed a treaty to share the territory.

 As with most Caribbean islands, there was a history steeped in plantations and slaves.
 With the abolition of slavery came a lean economic period for the island, one that was initially boosted by its declaration as a duty-free port, and then from the 1950s onward, as a tourist destination.
 The resultant mix of cultures has produced a typically Caribbean blend of French, Creole and African influences and flavors.